Northern Water Snake

 The northern water snake (Nerodia sipedon) is a medium to large non-venomous snake native to North America, that belongs to the Colubridae family.
 These snakes are found from Maine to the coast of North Carolina, northwestern South Carolina and Georgia to southern Alabama and eastern Louisiana, west to eastern Colorado and northeast through Minnesota to southern Ontario and southern Quebec.

 They are also considered an invasive species in California where they were introduced and compete for food resources with the native species like the giant garter snake (Thamnophis gigas).

 The northern water snake can be found near many aquatic habitats like lakes or ponds, streams, rivers, swamps, marshes, canals, ditches, bogs even salt marshes.
 They can live from sea level to about 4,800 feet (1400m) high, with a preference to open areas that provide basking spots and relatively still waters.

 The northern water snake range in color from gray, brown or brownish-black to reddish.
-Their pattern consists of dark crossbands on the neck area, and in mid-body area they have alternating darker blotches on the back and sides that sometimes merge to form bands.
+Their pattern consists of dark crossbands on the neck area, and in mid-body area, they have alternating darker blotches on the back and sides that sometimes merge to form bands.
 As they get older their color will darken and some specimens become solid brown or black.

 The northern water snake reaches an adult size of 4,5 feet (137 cm), there is some sexual dimorphism as females are usually larger than males.
-This is a very common species and often encountered by humans but their color and pattern means that they are commonly mistaken for the venomous copperhead or cottonmouth.
+This is a very common species and often encountered by humans but their color and pattern mean that they are commonly mistaken for the venomous copperhead or cottonmouth.